Volume XII, Issue 4

 New State-of-the Art Research Supercritical CO2 Extractor Installed in Wiegand Hall

-Vanguard Inc. of Aurora, Oregon has donated a MIDAS XII to Oregon State University.
+Vanguard Scientific of Aurora, Oregon has donated a MIDAS XII to Oregon State University.
 This equipment significantly augments the capacity to extract essential oils from agricultural commodities such as hemp and hops and provides exciting new opportunities to faculty from across campus for research and industry partnerships.
-Installation costs for the entire process line was provided by a donation by Natural Plant Products of Salem OR with additional financial support from the Collage of Agricultural Sciences, Global Hemp Innovation Center, Linus Pauling Institute, the College of Pharmacy, and Department of Food Science & Technology.
+Installation costs for the entire process line was provided by a donation by Natural Plant Products of Salem OR with additional financial support from the College of Agricultural Sciences, Global Hemp Innovation Center, Linus Pauling Institute, the College of Pharmacy, and Department of Food Science & Technology.
 FST thanks everyone for their donations and support.

 Turning a CBD farming byproduct into feed for cows, chickens and sheep